Montepulciano d'Abruzzo: Colline Teramane DOCG

 Within the Montepulciano d'Abruzzo DOC region is the smaller Colline Teramane (Teramo hills) DOCG that is produced in the province of Teramo from vineyards planted in Teramo and 30 surrounding communes.
 Established first as a DOC in 1995, the region was promoted to DOCG status in 2003.
 The regulations for the wine are similar to Montepulciano d'Abruzzo except that the wine needs to be made from a minimum of 90% Montepulciano with a maximum of 10% Sangiovese permitted.

 Wine styles

 According to wine expert Oz Clarke, Montepulciano d'Abruzzo is often a deeply colored wine with pepper and spice notes.
 It can be described as "rustic" which Clarke says is less pronounced when the wine is paired with food.
 Master of Wine Mary Ewing-Mulligan describes the wines as aromatic, tannic and with low acidity.
-According to Italian wine expert Joe Bastianich, Montepulciano d'Abruzzo's can be highly aromatic with earthy notes and black berries and have inky-purple color with a thick, almost syrupy mouthfeel.
+According to Italian wine expert Joe Bastianich, Montepulciano d'Abruzzos can be highly aromatic with earthy notes and black berries and have inky-purple color with a thick, almost syrupy mouthfeel.